 PHP date() with date format characters returns.
 16-08-13 PHP date() with date constants returns.
 2013-08-16T04:55:16+0200

-On successful execution of this PHP function, it returns formatted date string as specified.
-If anything wrong with the specified parameters, like invalid date format character or timezone, then PHP error message will be returned to the browser.
+On successful execution of this PHP function, it returns the formatted date string as specified.
+If anything is wrong with the specified parameters, like an invalid date format character or timezone, then a PHP error message will be returned to the browser.

 This function will return an array of date components, like, mday, wday, month, year, hour and etc. We need to group these components into a required format after getting the resultant array.
-Using this function, formatting dates in PHP is a little bit lengthy compared with some direct functions.
+Using this function, formatting dates in PHP is a little bit longer compared with some direct functions.

 Now, let us have a simple PHP example to get current date components as follows.